 But, when it comes to my own walls, I just have to jump that hurdle in my mind first.

 What art do I LOVE and want to LIVE with?

-Now that you have gone with me on that unproductive self reflective diatribe, let’s go down the line of lovely inspiration images from a fav Designer, Robert Stilin.
+Now that you have gone with me on that unproductive self-reflective diatribe, let’s go down the line of lovely inspirational images from a fav Designer, Robert Stilin.